FreeCAD/FreeCAD/README.md

 To report an issue please:

+- Consider posting to the [Forum](https://forum.freecad.org), [Discord](https://discord.com/invite/F4hdxzYZfc) channel, or [Reddit](https://www.reddit.com/r/FreeCAD) to verify the issue;
-- First post to forum to verify the issue and search the existing [issues](https://github.com/FreeCAD/FreeCAD/issues) for potential duplicates;
+- Search the existing [issues](https://github.com/FreeCAD/FreeCAD/issues) for potential duplicates;
 - Use the most updated stable or [development versions](https://github.com/FreeCAD/FreeCAD-Bundle/releases/tag/weekly-builds) of FreeCAD;
 - Post version info from e.g. `Help > About FreeCAD > Copy to clipboard`;
 - Start recording a macro `Macro > Macro recording...` and repeat all steps.
-Stop recording after the issue occurs and upload the saved macro or copy the macro code in the issue.
+Stop recording after the issue occurs and upload the saved macro or copy the macro code in the issue;
 - Post a Step-By-Step explanation on how to recreate the issue;
-- Upload an example file (FCStd as ZIP file) to demonstrate the problem.
+- Upload an example file (FCStd as ZIP file) to demonstrate the problem;
-- Link forum thread to GitHub issue and vice-a-versa;

 For more detail see: